Living paycheck to paycheck causes unnecessary stress in life. My wife and I found that out when we first started our family.

 There are a ton of people who live such lifestyle even when they try their best to get out of such situation.
 This doesn’t have to be you.

-While living paycheck to paycheck seems to be a normal part of many people’s lives, living that way may or will sometimes lead to a ton of problems.
-These problems may involve not being able to satisfy the basic personal needs and some other important things in life.
+While living paycheck to paycheck seems to be a regular part of many people’s lives, living that way may or will sometimes lead to a ton of problems.
+These problems may involve not being able to satisfy the basic personal needs and some other essential things in life.

 I have read and heard these paycheck-to-paycheck stories.
 The beginning, the middle, and the end of such stories aren’t for the faint of heart.